hdmvide/mReplaceChars/README.md

 # mReplaceChars

-**mReplaceChars** is a plugin that permit, by the parameters configuration, to manipulate the data entry of a text field or textarea
+**mReplaceChars** is a jQuery plugin that permit, by the parameters configuration, to manipulate the data entry of a text field or textarea

 The following example manipulates the insertion of character: